nixworks/public/index.md

 ##### United States-Mexico relations
 ### [United States Secretary of State Rex Tillerson arrives in Mexico to meet with President Enrique Pena Nieto and Foreign Secretary Luis Videgaray. ](/news/2018/02/1/united-states-secretary-of-state-rex-tillerson-arrives-in-mexico-to-meet-with-president-enrique-pea-a-nieto-and-foreign-secretary-luis-videg.md)
-_Context: Rex Tillerson, Enrique Pena Nieto, Mexico, United States Secretary of State, Luis Videgaray, President, United States-Mexico relations_
+_Context: Mexico, Enrique Pena Nieto, United States Secretary of State, Luis Videgaray, United States-Mexico relations, Rex Tillerson, President_

 ##### School shootings in the United States
 ### [Two 15-year-old students are seriously wounded and three other people injured in a shooting at Sal Castro Middle School in Los Angeles, California.
 A 12-year-old female student is taken into custody. ](/news/2018/02/1/two-15-year-old-students-are-seriously-wounded-and-three-other-people-injured-in-a-shooting-at-sal-castro-middle-school-in-los-angeles-cali.md)